Last Updated on March 22, 2022 by Tina

 2. Review and accept the data privacy statement.

 Tick on the box and click continue to proceed.
-You will then be asked if you are traveling abroad.
-Select Yes even if you are not traveling abroad.
+You will then be asked if you were vaccinated 48 hours ago for any of your doses.
+Click on the dropdown menu and select Yes then click on NEXT.

 Never Miss An Update